Basic concepts in

 an independent measure.

-If there is no outer circumferential shortening, meaning that there
+If there is no or little outer circumferential shortening, meaning

-is no change in outer diameter (and circumference), transmural
+that there is no or little change in outer diameter (and

-strain will be solely a function of longitudinal shortening, and
+circumference), transmural strain will be mostly a function of

 which supports this.